sittingbool/util-ts/README.md

 ## offers the following functions

 - `stringIsEmpty(value: string): boolean` - returns true is the given value is not a string or empty
-- `capitalize(value: string): string` - returns the given string with an upper cased first character
+- `capitalize(value: string): string` - returns the given string with an upper-cased first character
+- `deCapitalize(value: string): string` - returns the given string with a lower-cased first character
 - `pluralize(value: string): string` - returns the given string as plural (like onion -> onions or entity -> entities) with different detection of word endings (like y -> ies)
 - `randomString(length: number, chars?: string): string` - returns a random string with the given length.
 Optionally takes a list of chars that the random string is allowed to contain in form of a string.
 - `arrayIsEmpty(value: any[]): boolean` - returns true is the given array is not an array or empty